 Arturo joined Watsi on March 26th, 2013.
-Five years ago, Arturo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Arturo's most recent donation traveled 8,500 miles to support Ashford, a traveling musician from Kenya, to fund surgery for his legs so he can walk again.
+Six years ago, Arturo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Arturo's most recent donation traveled 8,800 miles to support Meng Thong, a very bright student from Cambodia, to fund contracture surgery so he can use his arm more easily.